 The ants of Naples, Florida, aren’t just a seasonal nuisance.
 They wreak havoc all year long.
 They’re all over the place.
 They’re visible on the sidewalk, scuttling in and out of cracks.
-You can even see them on your kitchen counters, their route to their next meal.

 It is common in South Florida to hear that sugar ants will always be a problem because there is nothing you can do to get rid of them.
 I’m aware that this is no longer the case.
 You can rely on On Demand Pest Control to rid your Naples, FL home of ants for good if you hire us.